joeytakeda/misc/table.md

                                                  <ptr xml:id="pol-swh_aln_2.1.1-ptr"  target="pol/UDHR/text.xml#pol_txt_1-head" type="tuv" targetLang="pl"/> <ptr xml:id="pol-swh_aln_2.1.2-ptr"  target="swh/UDHR/text.xml#swh_txt_1-head" type="tuv" targetLang="sw"/></linkGrp>

 ```
-In the example above, the `linkGrp` combines pointers at parallel fragments of the Universal Declaration of Human Rights: one of them is in Polish, the other in Swahili.
+In the example above, the `linkGrp` combines pointers at parallel fragments of the Universal Declaration of Human Rights: one of them is in Polish, the other in Swahili. :
-*  **Note***  The value must conform to BCP 47.
+*  **Note**: The value must conform to BCP 47.
 If the value is a private use code (i.e., starts with x- or contains -x-), a  [language](#language)  element with a matching value for its ident attribute should be supplied in the TEI header to document this value.
 Such documentation may also optionally be supplied for non-private-use codes, though these must remain consistent with their  (IETF)Internet Engineering Task Force definitions.

 `@target` specifies the destination of the reference by supplying one or more URI References

-*  **Status***  Optional
+*  **Status**: Optional
-*  **Datatype***   1–∞ occurrences of teidata.pointer separated by whitespace
+*  **Datatype**:  1–∞ occurrences of teidata.pointer separated by whitespace
-*  **Note***  One or more syntactically valid URI references, separated by whitespace.
+*  **Note**: One or more syntactically valid URI references, separated by whitespace.
 Because whitespace is used to separate URIs, no whitespace is permitted inside a single URI.
 If a whitespace character is required in a URI, it should be escaped with the normal mechanism, e.g. TEI%20Consortium.

 `@evaluate` specifies the intended meaning when the target of a pointer is itself a pointer.

-*  **Status***  Optional
+*  **Status**: Optional
-*  **Datatype***  teidata.enumerated
+*  **Datatype**: teidata.enumerated
-*  **Legal values are:***  **all**: if the element pointed to is itself a pointer, then the target of that pointer will
+*  **Legal values are:**: **all**: if the element pointed to is itself a pointer, then the target of that pointer will
                                                 be taken, and so on, until an element is found which is not a pointer.
                                                ; **one**: if the element pointed to is itself a pointer, then its target (whether a pointer
                                                 or not) is taken as the target of this pointer.
                                                ; **none**: no further evaluation of targets is carried out beyond that needed to find the element
                                                 specified in the pointer's target.

-*  **Note***  If no value is given, the application program is responsible for deciding (possibly on the basis of user input) how far to trace a chain of pointers.
+*  **Note**: If no value is given, the application program is responsible for deciding (possibly on the basis of user input) how far to trace a chain of pointers.